microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Design

 `Data grid` enables a high degree of customizability in addition to the component's base styles.
-Authors can choose the templates applied to grid and header cells on a per column basis using the cell and header cell template properties of `DataGridColumn`, additionally authors can specify the templates used during the creation of rows and cells from data sources.
-Additionally authors can add elements they create and manage themselves through slots.
+Authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
+Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
+Finally, authors can add elements they create and manage themselves through the various element slots.

 ### API